Mary Lou Ballweg, Founder, Endometriosis Association

-Endometriosis or “endo” affects an estimated 176 million women and girls worldwide.
-It’s a body-wide disease that occurs when tissue similar to the lining of the uterus is found elsewhere in the body causing pain, organ dysfunction and/or infertility.
+Endometriosis is a systemic disease that occurs when tissue similar to the lining of the uterus is found elsewhere in the body & can cause pain, organ dysfunction and infertility.
+It’s most commonly found in the pelvis, but can also appear in the bladder, bowel, lungs, diaphragm and even the brain.
 While no one definitively knows the cause, theories include genetics, stem cells and blood & lymph system distribution.
 Inflammation is a key factor and certain environmental toxins have been linked.
-There is no cure.
-However, with the right information & resources girls and women can take actionable steps to lead healthy, vibrant lives.

 That’s what she’s done, but not who she is.

 She’s a wife, a mother, a daughter.
 She’s a woman who lives with severe endometriosis.
 In her case, that means over 20 years of debilitating pain, miscarriages, multiple surgeries and misdiagnoses.

 She started thinking about how little things have changed since she first had symptoms at 16.
 What if a film could help stop the vicious cycle?
 A film to put power in the hands of women.

 Hailing from Argentina, Patricio ("Pato") is a world-traveling adventurer and filmmaker.
 For the past decade, he's produced award-winning independent films and TV series for Discovery Channel International and NatGeo.
 He's currently directing the feature documentary Prudy & Albert, where he filmed for weeks in India among 100 million spiritual pilgrims.
 He produced and appears in the travel adventure series Sea Nation, which currently airs in over 60 countries.